 Coventry has two universities - Coventry University in the city centre and the University of Warwick to the south - creating a substantial student rental market.
 Properties in areas like Stoke, Gosford Street, and Radford have often been used as Houses in Multiple Occupation (HMOs).
 Former student lets may have endured heavier wear and tear than owner-occupied homes, with issues such as deferred maintenance, amateur repairs, and unauthorised internal alterations.
 Your Level 2 report will flag visible signs of these problems.
 Where load-bearing walls have been removed or significant structural changes made during conversion, the surveyor may recommend upgrading to a Level 3 for a more detailed assessment.

-Coventry's housing tells the story of two distinct eras.
-The surviving pre-war stock - Edwardian terraces along the Foleshill Road corridor, workers' cottages in Hillfields, and the larger interwar semis of Earlsdon, Stoke, and Cheylesmore - is predominantly red brick with solid or early cavity wall construction.
-These homes share characteristics with properties across the West Midlands: slate or tile roofs, timber suspended ground floors, and original single-glazed sash windows where they haven't been replaced.
-Age-related issues are predictable: failed pointing allowing moisture ingress, deteriorated lead flashings, and timber decay in exposed roof timbers.
-The interwar estates, particularly the 1930s semis in Green Lane and Binley, tend to be structurally sound but often have original plumbing and electrical installations that are well past their expected lifespan.
+Coventry’s housing tells two stories, and both are still visible on the streets.
+The surviving pre-war stock, Edwardian terraces along the Foleshill Road corridor, workers’ cottages in Hillfields and the larger interwar semis of Earlsdon, Stoke and Cheylesmore, is mainly red brick with solid or early cavity wall construction.
+These homes share characteristics with properties across the West Midlands, slate or tile roofs, timber suspended ground floors and original single-glazed sash windows where replacements have not been made.
+The problems that come with age are predictable, failed pointing that lets moisture in, tired lead flashings and timber decay in exposed roof timbers.
+The interwar estates, especially the 1930s semis in Green Lane and Binley, are usually structurally sound, but many still have original plumbing and electrical installations that have long passed their expected lifespan.

-The post-Blitz rebuilding, directed by city architect Donald Gibson from the 1940s, produced a contrasting layer of housing.
-Much of this falls into non-traditional construction territory and is better suited to a Level 3 survey, but a significant number of conventional brick-built council houses and estates were also constructed during this period.
-Areas like Tile Hill, Canley, and Willenhall contain a mixture of both types, sometimes on the same street.
-Our RICS Level 2 Survey is well suited to the standard brick-built homes in these estates - those with recognisable cavity walls, pitched roofs, and conventional foundations.
-Your surveyor's report helps you understand the property's current condition and prioritise the maintenance work needed to keep it in good order, giving you a solid foundation for negotiations with the seller.
+Donald Gibson’s post-Blitz rebuilding, directed from the 1940s, created a very different layer of housing.
+A lot of it falls into non-traditional construction territory and is better matched to a Level 3 survey, although a significant number of conventional brick-built council houses and estates were also built during this period.
+Tile Hill, Canley and Willenhall contain a mixture of both, sometimes on the same street.
+Our RICS Level 2 Survey suits the standard brick-built homes in these estates, the ones with recognisable cavity walls, pitched roofs and conventional foundations.
+When we survey homes in Tile Hill and Canley, we confirm the wall construction type before we begin, because that decides whether Level 2 is right or whether we need to recommend a move up to Level 3.
+The report sets out the property’s current condition and the maintenance work needed to keep it in good order, which gives a solid base for negotiations with the seller.

 Explore our full range of property services available in Coventry